Buglover333/custom_windows/README.md

 ## text()

  **usage:**
-   This function displays a simple scrollable text window, which can be closed by typing 'q'.
+   Displays a simple scrollable text window, which can be closed by typing 'q'.
 The function accepts arguments in the following order:

                                1) winy ------------- width of the editor window
                                2) winx ------------- height of the editor window